 The Audit Committee held a regular meeting by at least once every quarter with the outside accounting audit, and also the accounting department, and also report directly to the Board of Directors.
-Moreover, the Board of Directors has pressed the emphasis on the importance of being transparent and verifiable, therefore, it requests the Audit Committee to hold joint meetings with the accounting department and the internal audit department without the presence of management division at the meetings, and Audit Committee meeting of 4/2022 on Friday November 11, 2022 was a meeting between Audit Committee, internal audit division and auditor without the presence of management division once.
+Moreover, the Board of Directors has pressed the emphasis on the importance of being transparent and verifiable, therefore, it requests the Audit Committee to hold joint meetings with the accounting department and the internal audit department without the presence of management division at the meetings, And In 2023, the Audit Committee meet in total of 5 times.
+Audit Committee meeting No. 4/2023 on November 13, 2023 was a meeting between the Audit Committee, internal audit division and auditor without the presence of management division once.